L-mid/noise-sched/docs/reports/E1_report.md

    - Ran one real `DDPMSampler.step` and compared MSE to x₀ before vs after.
    - **Result:** MSE(x_prev, x₀) < MSE(x_t, x₀).

-   This proves the DDPM reverse step is numerically consistent with the forward schedule: given a correct ε, it moves samples toward the data.
+   Proves the DDPM reverse step is numerically consistent with the forward schedule because given a correct ε, it moves samples toward the data.

-These tests rule out “fundamental math bug in q/sampler/loss.”
+These tests rule out: fundamental math bug in q/sampler/loss.

-## Local denoising experiment (EMA model)
+## Local denoising experiment

-To check what the **trained** model actually learned, we ran a local denoise visualization with the EMA weights:
+To check what the trained model actually learned, I ran a local denoise visualization with the EMA weights:

 - Sampled real CIFAR-10 images x₀ and normalized to [-1, 1].